pedropombeiro/pedropombeiro/README.md

 # Hi, I'm Pedro Pombeiro 👋

-I'm a Senior Backend Engineer at GitLab, currently working on CI Platform and Runner Fleet Visibility.
+I'm a Staff Backend Engineer at GitLab, currently working on CI Platform and Runner Fleet Visibility.
 My day-to-day involves deep Ruby on Rails, PostgreSQL, and ClickHouse development for one of the world's largest SaaS/self-managed products.

 ## 🔧 Tech Stack & Skills